What does a corporate travel manager do?

 Egencia offers a powerful online platform so that travel managers have the tools to perform the analysis to find cost savings and demonstrate ROI.
-Egencia Analytics Studio empowers travel managers to analyze their programs to find cost savings.
+Egencia Analytics Studio gives travel managers visual dashboards with robust drill-down capabilities to analyze their programs and find cost savings.
 At NTT Singapore, they use our data tools to monitor travel spend, analyze travel by individuals or business groups and report back to executives with visual reports on any aspect of their travel program.
-The company gains that leverage while also providing an easy booking experience to meet the travel needs of employees.
+The company gains actionable insights from their travelers data, and their travelers get to enjoy an easy booking experience that meets their needs.

 Corporate travel managers lead the journey

 Travel directly affects organizational culture and the bottom line.
-The travel manager guides the program to serve those goals.
+The travel manager guides the program to serve those aims.

 From policies and procedures to choosing the right TMC, corporate travel managers play a key role in building successful organizations.